 Format painter seems to get forgotten in the long list of so many excellent Articulate Storyline features.
 I know several of the Articulate folks have mentioned it and Jeanette Brooks even did a great tutorial about having multiple hotspots in a quiz question where she mentions format painter.

-I use this tool so often that I felt it was worthy of its very own blog post.
+As someone considered an Articulate Storyline consultant in Canada, I use this tool so often that I felt it was worthy of its very own blog post.

 What is it?

 Format painter allows you to copy the formatting from one object (any object in Storyline – text box, shape, buttons, etc.) to another object.